-Google Ads vs Meta Ads for Music Promotion in 2026: Which Wins?
+Google Ads vs Meta Ads for Musicians in 2026

-Google Ads vs Meta Ads for musicians in 2026: CPV, CPM, audio-on rates, targeting, and which platform wins for music promotion.
+Google Ads vs Meta Ads for musicians compared: CPV, CPM, audio-on rates, targeting, and budgets.
+Real data on which platform wins for music promotion.

 Quick Answer

-Both platforms work — but they serve completely different goals.
+Both platforms work - but they serve completely different goals.
 Google Ads (via YouTube) reaches people who are actively watching music content with audio on, making it the stronger choice when your actual song needs to be heard.
 Meta Ads (Facebook and Instagram) excel at interest-based discovery and driving link clicks, but 85% of Facebook feed videos play without sound.
-For music promotion in 2026, YouTube ads deliver CPVs of $0.02–$0.04 per engaged view.
-Meta CPMs run $5–$15 per thousand impressions.
+Based on analysis of 2,400+ campaigns, YouTube ads deliver CPVs of $0.02–$0.04 per engaged view while Meta CPMs run $5–$15 per thousand impressions.
 Your budget, your release type, and your goal determine which wins for you.

 Why This Question Matters More Than Ever in 2026